 Corporate Strategy Outcomes Progress during 2022/23 Improved Yes/No?
-The Family Information Service (FIS) is central resource for providing information on services for families and professionals.
+12. Families from disadvantaged backgrounds are able to access health and well-being provision within their local areas.
+The Local Authority has a broad range of services that support families to access health and wellbeing provision.
+Including: Yes The Family Information Service (FIS) is central resource for providing information on services for families and professionals.
 The Right Help, Right Time Framework helps to navigate the service available across different levels of need.
-FIS Facebook page has 1,195 followers and 34,390 website hits.
+FIS facebook page has 1,195 followers and 34,390 website hits.
 Early Years services include the Flying Start programme and Early Years Cwm Gwendraeth Pathfinder Pilot.
 These provide multiagency and integrated working in targeted deprived communities, improving health and well-being outcomes for families.
-A total of 2,356 children received support during 22/23 through the Flying Start programme.
+A total of 2356 children received support during 22/23 through the Flying Start programme.
 The Phase 1 expansion led to a further 127 children benefitting from the service.
 Services 0-25 years The Families First programme is accessible across the County, and provides parenting support, support for young people and disability support.
-A total of 9,230 individuals received a meaningful intervention in 22/23.
-Demand and complexity have increased, and the programme is responding positively, 94% of 789 cases closed reported a forward movement .
+A total of 0.320 individuals reserved a A total of 9230 individuals received a meaningful intervention in 22/23.
+Demand and complexity has increased and the programme is responding positively, 94% of 789 cases closed reported a forward movement.